Studying at Hughes Hall

 Every student of the University must also be a member of one of the colleges.
 Degrees and other qualifications are administered and awarded by the University, but admission to a college is a requirement of enrolment in any course.
-Information on the process of selecting a college is available on the University’s Graduate Admissions College Membership page, and the process for those applying for undergraduate degrees is described on the University’s Undergraduate Study Applying page.
-(More information is also available in the menu to the left.)

 With excellent facilities, a special interest in catering to the needs of mature and graduate students, and a wonderful location close to the centre of the City – yet with the tranquility of the University’s cricket ground which it overlooks – Hughes Hall provides a unique context for mature students of the University.

 We also offer a wide variety of sports clubs and social societies ranging from Chess, Music, Poker, and Film, to Rubgy, Rowing, and Badminton.
 A full list is available on the MCR website.

 For more information about choosing a college, and what college membership offers, see the college membership page.

 The United Kingdom’s decision to leave the EU has caused widespread uncertainty about what the future holds both within and beyond the UK.
 We would like to stress that both Hughes Hall and the University of Cambridge are totally committed to ensuring that all our existing and incoming students get the best possible educational and social experience whilst they are with us.